What Is Lean?

 Is Lean Dangerous To Drink?

-While all the ingredients used to make Lean are legal when prescribed by a doctor, it’s important to note that Lean is not safe to drink under any circumstances.
+While some the ingredients used to make lean are legal when prescribed by a doctor, it’s important to note that lean is not safe to drink under any circumstances.
 Codeine is a Schedule II drug, as listed in the Controlled Substances Act, meaning it has both a high potential for abuse and addiction and is only intended for prescribed medical uses such as relieving mild pain or reducing coughing.
+Other ingredients commonly used to make lean, such as promethazine or alcohol, are both widely available without a prescription.

-Despite its glorification in popular culture, drinking Lean comes with a host of potential side effects and negative outcomes.
-There have been several prominent music artists, many of whom promoted or talked about the use of Lean in their songs, who have passed away as the result of an overdose involving the drug concoction.
-The most notable of these unfortunate overdoses is the late rapper and singer Juice WRLD, who died of a Codeine overdose in 2021, just days after his 21st birthday.
+Despite its glorification in popular culture, drinking lean comes with a host of potential side effects and negative outcomes.
+There have been several prominent music artists, many of whom promoted or talked about the use of lean in their songs, who have passed away as the result of an overdose involving the drug concoction.
+The most notable of these unfortunate overdoses is the late rapper and singer Juice WRLD, who died of a codeine overdose in 2021, just days after his 21st birthday.

 Substance Abuse In Pop Culture